Powered By Blogger

 The stretch of river front where Ultimo Porto is located retains a more local vibe, an architectural hotchpotch of scruffy 1960s mid-rise office blocks with old streets behind them, all overshadowed by the huge gantry cranes of Lisbon's container port.

-It's a bit of a peculiar place to find a well regarded fish restaurant, but Ultimo Porto is a popular place, so much so that it's best to get there a little before noon when it opens.
+It's a bit of a peculiar location for a a well regarded fish restaurant, but Ultimo Porto is a popular place, so much so that it's best to get there a little before noon when it opens.
 There was only one other person there before us, but by the time we had been served about 20 minutes later the place had filled up.

 Like the place in Sagres we frequent Ultimo Porto specialises in fresh fish grilled on a BBQ.
 The food was as good as ever, the service however became somewhat chaotic.
 Maybe some of the staff waiting on were inexperienced, but it wasn't a particularly relaxing experience.